 When it comes to creating payment terms for your business, the more clear you are, the easier it will be to receive payment from your clients.
 Make sure to include these terms on every invoice so your clients aren’t left in the dark.

-READ MORE: How to deal with unpaid invoices
+READ MORE: How to write an invoice

 When it comes to collecting late payments, you’ll be ready to accept payments in many different ways as long as you have a payment processor in place.

 Here are a few of the most popular ways to collect payments: